-MATH 0075 - FOUNDATIONS OF MATHEMATICAL REASONING 3 Credit(s); 3 Lecture Hour(s)
+MATH 0075 - FOUNDATIONS OF MATHEMATICAL REASONING

 Foundations of Mathematical Reasoning is a quantitative literacy course designed to provide students with the skills and conceptual understanding to succeed in a college-level statistics course.
 Foundations of Mathematical Reasoning is organized around big mathematical and statistical ideas.
 The course will help students develop conceptual understanding and acquire multiple strategies for solving problems.
 The course will prepare students for success in future courses and will help them develop skills for the workplace and as productive citizens.
-UG

-Required Concurrent Course(s): MATH 0030
+Required Concurrent Course(s): Take MATH 0030

-MATH 0084 - INTRODUCTORY AND INTERMEDIATE ALGEBRA 5 Credit(s); 5 Lecture Hour(s)
+MATH 0084 - Introductory and Intermediate Algebra 5 Credit(s); 5 Lecture Hour(s)

 The course consists of a brief review of arithmetic concepts, signed numbers, fractions and decimals.
 It also includes linear equations and inequalities, polynomials, factoring, rational expressions and equations, coordinate graphing, systems of linear equations, simplification of radicals, functions (including linear, quadratic, exponential and logarithmic), exponents and complex numbers.

-UG Required Prerequisite Course(s): MATH 0072 or MATH 0073 (Minimum grade of C-required) or qualifying placement test scores
+Required Prerequisite Course(s): Take MATH 0072 or MATH 0073 (Minimum grade of Crequired) or qualifying placement test scores

-MATH 1070 - APPLIED GEOMETRY & TRIGONOMETRY 3 Credit(s); 3 Lecture Hour(s)
+MATH 1070 - APPLIED GEOMETRY & TRIGONOMETRY

 This course is a study of basic algebra, basic geometry, and an introduction to trigonometry.
 The class will review signed numbers and their operations, exponents, scientific notations, logarithms and systems of measurements.
 This class will also cover algebraic expressions and solving equations with one variable using shop problems and shop formulas and also will use shop problems for statements of comparison and mixture proportions.
 The basic geometry will cover points, planes, lines, polygons, triangles, circles and the application of these concepts.
 We will use key definitions in trigonometry to solve sides and angles of a triangle.
-UG

-Required as Prerequisite or Concurrent Course(s): MATH 0084 (minimum grade of C-) OR qualifying placement test scores OR co-requisite of MATH 0065
+Required as Prerequisite or Concurrent Course(s): Take MATH 0084 (minimum grade of C-) OR qualifying placement test scores OR co-requisite of MATH 0065